phammylinh2002/Data-Analysis-of-PUP-Supermarket-Chain-in-2019/README.md

 ## Key Contributions

+My key contributions to the project are as follows:

 - **Data Preprocessing**:
 Consolidated and cleaned the sales data to ensure accuracy and consistency.
 Transformed the data into a format suitable for in-depth analysis.